matklad/terminal-editor/plan.md

 - [X] add working directory to the Terminal.
 When creating terminal in extension.ts, initialize working direcory with the current workspace root directory.
   Implementation notes: Added workingDirectory property to Terminal class constructor and passed it to spawn() options as { cwd: this.workingDirectory }.
 Created getWorkspaceRoot() helper function that returns the first workspace folder's fsPath or falls back to process.cwd().
 Updated both Terminal instantiations in extension.ts to use workspace root.
 Added unit test verifying Terminal respects working directory and integration test confirming workspace root is used correctly.
+- [ ] Make tests check `SLOW_TESTS` variable.
+From this point on, if a test takes longer than 500ms, it should be running only if `SLOW_TESTS` is set.
+Run tests to see which ones are slow.
+Apply this rule to them.
+- [ ] Move setInterval logic from extension.ts to terminal.ts.
+The terminal should be responsible for
+  firing an event every second, _while_ the command runs.
+Add corresponding callback to TerminalEvents.
+- [ ] Add full and folded mode to the terminal.
+In the full mode, all the output is displayed.
+In the folded mode, the number of lines is limited by maxOutputLines.
+Add `terminal-editor.toggleFold` command.
+- [ ] Change the `status` command to add `...` before the closing `=` if the total size of the output is larger than maxOutputLines.
+- [ ] If the cursor is on the status line, and the status line has `...` (the output is large), the tab key should run `toggleFold` command.